rfshelley/Documentation/smartapp-developers-guide/routines.rst

 - Goodbye! - You're leaving the house
 - I'm Back! - You've returned to the house

 Each Routine can be configured to do certain things.
-For example, when "I'm Back!" executes, you can set the mode to "Home", unlock doors, adjust the thermostat, etc.
+For example, when "I'm Back!" executes, you can set the Mode to "Home", unlock doors, adjust the thermostat, etc.

 Routines exist for each Location in a SmartThings account.